You know how much I love the Roth IRA. Love, love, love it!!

-If you are under the age of 50, the maximum amount of money you are allowed to contribute to a Traditional IRA in 2013 is $5,500 (which is $500 more than in 2012; the first time in four years the contribution limit has increased).
+If you are under the age of 50, the maximum amount of money you are allowed to contribute to a Traditional IRA in 2015 is $5,500 (which is the same for 2014).
 You can contribute this amount regardless of whether you are eligible to claim a deduction for using a Traditional IRA.

 |Contribution Year||Age 49 and Below||Age 50 and Above (Catch UP)|